M-arcus/cloudron-docs/knowledgebase/docs/troubleshooting.md

 One or more system services may go down if the disk becomes full.
 Once some space has been freed up, follow the steps below to repair the Cloudron:

+## Services

+The `services` view displays the current status of the internal services on the Cloudron.
+Cloudron will send notifications if these services are running out of memory or down.

 ### Unbound

 Cloudron uses an internal DNS server called `unbound`.
 This server [stops working](https://www.nlnetlabs.nl/bugs-script/show_bug.cgi?id=547)